lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Example-Rel-Window-ACK-Loss-Last-C title='Transmission of an IPv6 packet carried by 11 fragments in ACK-Always, for N=3, and MAX_WIND_FCN=6, with three losses, and one retransmitted fragment is lost.'}

 {{Fig-Example-MaxWindFCN}} illustrates the transmission of an IPv6 packet that needs 28 fragments in ACK-Always, for N=5 and MAX_WIND_FCN=23, with two losses.
-Note that MAX_WIND_FCN=23 may be useful when the maximum possible bitmap size, considering the maximum lower layer technology payload size and the value of R, is 3 bytes.
+Note that MAX_WIND_FCN=23 may be useful when the maximum possible Bitmap size, considering the maximum lower layer technology payload size and the value of R, is 3 bytes.
 Note also that the FCN of the last fragment of the packet is the one with FCN=31 (i.e. FCN=2^N-1 for N=5, or equivalently, all FCN bits set to 1).

 ~~~~
            Sender               Receiver